top of page

 I have the luxury of living in beautiful Washington State where nature is everywhere.
 I grew up with fond memories of camping as a child and teen in CA, Canada, and WA.
 It's something I want to give to my daughters and I dream of the days when I can go backpacking with them when they are teens.

-I keep returning to these messages during a camping adventures.
-For example, you know you need a fire so even when it doesn't come easy, the task requires you to keep trying until it works.
+I keep returning to these messages* during a camping adventures.
+Like a mantra."
+I believe camping instills the slow pace, the appreciation for Mother Nature, resilience, family traditions and problem solving I want for my family."
+For example, you know you need a fire to cook and stay warm, so even when it doesn't come easy, the task requires you to keep trying until it works.
 You jam full size items into tiny ass bags; never an easy feat.
 You have to try and try.
 Practice and practice.
 This builds resilience, creativity, and strength.
 The environment offers opportunity to come up with tactics and curiosity to solve your problem(s).
 If your a Sesame Street viewer you know the motto of "I wonder.
 What if.
 Let's try!"
 Camping gives your toddler, preschooler and grade school children to put it to work.
+(And, us adults!)

 I enjoy tent camping with family and I have my supportive husband that goes a long with me.
 Even though he is by no means has the experience and I can be a little firecracker when we arrive, we are finding our way, creating family traditions, to which I am so very grateful.